Enforcement seen key to success of China's new environmental markets

 The first year of trading in Shenzhen, the first of China’s seven regional carbon trading markets, ended with a 10 percent surplus of permits, showing how hard it is to draft environmental rules that bite.

-But an efficient SO2 market might spur generators to import more low-sulfur coal from Australia and Southeast Asia, said Deborah Seligsohn, a China energy and environment expert at the University of California at San Diego, besides helping to push up imports of natural gas.
+But an efficient SO2 market might spur generators to import more low-sulphur coal from Australia and Southeast Asia, said Deborah Seligsohn, a China energy and environment expert at the University of California at San Diego, besides helping to push up imports of natural gas.
+(Reporting by Stian Reklev; Editing by Clarence Fernandez)